 - Top 20 medical school

-- World-famous pediatric training at nation’s largest pediatric hospital: Texas Children’s Hospital with over 85,000 emergency visits per year and Level 1 Pediatric Trauma Center
+- World-famous pediatric training at nation’s largest pediatric hospital: Texas Children’s Hospital, ranked number 4 by US News and World Report, with over 85,000 emergency visits per year and Level 1 Pediatric Trauma Center

 - More than 30 EM trained faculty, many with subspecialty training